 If all this wasn’t enough, the great nation offers exceptional cuisine and intriguing history, which will ensure visitors are never bored.

 If you want to learn more about this beautiful country, here are 14 brilliant facts about Portugal you should read.
+And check here if you need more reasons to move to Portugal!

 1. It’s Europe’s Oldest Nation-State